ietf-wg-cellar/ebml-specification/specification.markdown

 : All data of an `EBML Document` following the `EBML Header`.

 `Variable Size Integer`:
-: A compact variable-length binary value which defines its own length.
+: A compact variable-length binary value that defines its own length.

 `VINT`:
 : Also known as `Variable Size Integer`.